1. About this Policy

 We will not process your personal information for direct marketing purposes, and we will not sell your personal information to other companies or organisations.

-We will keep your personal data securely in either physical or electronic form.
-The security of your personal data is important to us.
-We will take appropriate technical and organisational precautions to secure your personal data and to prevent the loss, misuse, unauthorized access, disclosure or alteration of your personal data.
+We will keep your personal information securely in either physical or electronic form.
+The security of your personal information is important to us.
+We will take appropriate technical and organisational precautions to secure your personal information and to prevent the loss, misuse, unauthorized access, disclosure or alteration of your personal information.

-We will store all your personal data on secure servers, personal computers and mobile devices, and in secure manual record-keeping systems.
+We will store all your personal information on secure servers, personal computers and mobile devices, and in secure manual record-keeping systems.

 Much of the information we hold about you will be stored electronically.
-We store some of your information in secure data centers via our cloud data storage service provider Amazon Web Services.
+We store your information in secure data centers via our cloud data storage service provider Amazon Web Services.

 access to our information systems is controlled through identity and access management controls;